awpraxis/AWPraxis/_posts/2024-02-06-strength-v-technique.md

 While Derek is a top-level armwrestler and a strong individual in his own right, he doesn’t have the same conventional strength capabilities as Brian and so we can assume that this is a case of a “stronger” non-armwrestler going up against a “weaker” armwrestler.

-While most of the video shows Derek coaching Brian on the fundamentals of how to move on an amrmwrestling table as well as how to apply specific pressures and strategies during a match, there are a few moments when Brian tries to exert himself and overpower Derek’s pressures and is unable to do so even when the latter deliberately places himself in a compromised position.
+For most of the video Derek is coaching Brian on the fundamentals of how to move on an armmwrestling table as well as how to apply specific pressures and strategies during a match, however, there are a few moments when Brian tries to exert himself and overpower Derek’s pressures and is unable to do so even when the latter deliberately places himself in a compromised position.

 Thus, it becomes clear by the end of the video that Derek could easily best Brian in a real armwrestling match, and frankly, no one is too surprised by this.

 ![derekvbrian](/images/AW Pics/derekvbrian.PNG)
 *Brian Shaw being coached by pro armwrestler Derek Smith*

+BUT, if I pose the question of whether strength or technique is what primarily enables Derek to do all of this, most casual folks would confidently assert “technique” since Brian is clearly the stronger of the two.

 I’m going to argue for the opposite case: that although a degree of technique is certainly involved in gaining an advantage, the decisive factor for why Derek (and other professional armwrestlers) toy with most amateurs is **strength**.

-To support my argument I’ll assert and expand on the following:
+To support my argument I’ll assert and expand on the following two points:

-1. Our body’s ability to produce force in an armwrestling match (strength) is ALWAYS required whenever we are trying to “overcome” the physical resistance applied by our opponent.
+1. Our body’s ability to produce force in an armwrestling match (**strength**) is ALWAYS required whenever we are trying to “overcome” the physical resistance applied by our opponent.

-2. Any technique that’s incorporated towards overcoming this resistance achieves two broad goals:
+2. Any **technique** that’s incorporated towards overcoming this resistance achieves two broad goals:

 * It effectively “lowers” the strength required to overcome resistance.